-Fire danger is one reason why you might need to leave your home in a hurry.
-All homes should have a household emergency plan with information on how you would leave your home quickly.
-You should also have emergency supplies.
-For more information about household emergency plans and supplies visit www.qetthru.govt.nz.
+The Council encourages all homes to have a household emergency plan, in case you need to leave home in a hurry because of fire danger.
+For more information about household emergency plans and supplies visit www.getthru.govt.nz.

 If you see a fire burning out of control, phone 111 immediately to report it.